Greenpeace Australia Pacific: Origins and formation

 Greenpeace Australia had its roots in 1974 when Rolf Heimann skippered the 30-foot Tahiti ketch La Flor from Melbourne to Mururoa via New Zealand, to protest against French atmospheric nuclear testing, but arrived after the final nuclear test for the year.

 The regional office emerged when an activist group, the Whale and Dolphin Coalition, invited Canadian Bob Hunter, Greenpeace co-founder and its first president, and his wife Bobbi, Greenpeace's first treasurer, to Australia in 1977.

-Greenpeace's first direct action in Australia opened on 28 August 1977, at Albany, Western Australia against Australia's last whaling station.
+Greenpeace's first direct action in Australia opened on 28 August 1977, at Albany, Western Australia, against Australia's last whaling station.
 Over the next three weeks, activists used Zodiacs to place themselves between the harpoons of the three whale chaser ships and sperm whales up to 30 miles offshore.

 In early 1998 Greenpeace Australia and Greenpeace Pacific teamed up to become Greenpeace Australia Pacific (GPAP).
-The organisation currently maintains an office in Sydney, but operates throughout Australia.
+The organisation currently maintains its headquarters in Sydney, but operates throughout Australia and the Pacific.